karlmdavis/rps-tourney/README.md

 ![Console Game Playthrough](rps-tourney-console/dev/game-gifs/playthrough-win-in-two-rounds.gif)

-This is a collection of Rock-Paper-Scissors games.
-It includes a single-player console version of the game, as well as a multiplayer web version of the game, available at [rpstourney.com](https://rpstourney.com).
-In later releases the console version will also be multiplayer, and an Android version of the game will also be available.

-I will also likely explore AI-only tournaments, similar to [RPSContest.com](http://www.rpscontest.com/).
+This is an open source multiplayer Rock-Paper-Scissors game, available to play at [rpstourney.com](https://rpstourney.com).
+Why on earth would someone build such a thing?
+Why on earth not?!

+Right now, the project is mostly just the web application linked above, along with the web service that supports it.
+However, there's also a console version of the game that will eventually be updated to support multiplayer via the web service as well.
+There will probably also be an Android version of the game.
+That's all a good ways down the road, though.
+At the moment, work is focused on polishing the web application and on adding AI-player support.

+## Inspiration

+Credit for the idea goes to [RPSContest.com](http://www.rpscontest.com/), which I first came across in the following Reddit post: [My three-line rock, paper, scissors bot has done surprisingly well...](http://www.reddit.com/r/programming/comments/1nj3z6/my_threeline_rock_paper_scissors_bot_has_done/).
+Once I do get to adding in support for AI and AI tournaments, I'm thinking that a fun differentiator/selling point will be the JVM's multi-language support.

+This is obviously not the world's most serious of projects.
+Given my employer's rather stringent non-compete policy, it's actually a selling point (for me) that it's so pointless.
+This project is mostly an entertaining excuse to explore various technologies that I've wanted to play with.

 ## Development Documentation